 The Hestia Fund will help to support expansion in Boston.
 The Boston Parent-Child Home Program site is ideally suited to reach underserved families in the city because of its multilingual capacity and its hiring of local paraprofessionals.
 PCHP graduates enter school ready to be in the classroom, go on to be successful as they move through school, and graduate from high school at the same rate as middle-class students.

-This is Hestia's third year funding the Parent-Child Home Program.
+This is Hestia's fourth year funding ParentChild+ (formerly Parent-Child Home Program).
 Hestia's grant of $25,000 will support the Bridging the Preparation and Achievement Gap for Boston Children in Need Program.